Geometric Model Checking of Continuous Space: Background

 The number $d$ is called the \emph{dimension} of $\sigma$ and $v_0,\dots,v_d$ are called its \emph{vertices}. \end{defi}

 \iflong

-A simplex uniquely determines the set of its vertices \cite[Proposition 2.3.3]{Maunder1980}, so the concept of dimension and set of vertices are well-defined.
+A simplex uniquely determines the set of its vertices~\cite[Proposition 2.3.3]{Maunder1980}, so the concept of dimension and set of vertices are well-defined.
 Two simplexes coincide iff they share the same set of vertices.
-We say that the set of vertices $V$ \emph{spans} the simplex $\sigma$. \fi \iflong Simplexes are extremely simple geometric objects, dependent essentially only on their dimension \cite[Proposition 2.3.4]{Maunder1980}.
+We say that the set of vertices $V$ \emph{spans} the simplex $\sigma$. \fi \iflong Simplexes are extremely simple geometric objects, dependent essentially only on their dimension~\cite[Proposition 2.3.4]{Maunder1980}.
 For instance, in three dimensions, simplexes can be just points, segments, triangles, or tetrahedra.
 There is one ``limit case'' to keep in mind: if $V = \emptyset$, then also $\sigma = \emptyset$.
 We call this the \emph{empty simplex} and define its dimension to be $-1$. \fi In Definition~\ref{def:simplex}, any subset of $\{v_0,\dots, v_d\}$ is also a set of affinely independent points, and thus it spans a simplex $\tau$: we call $\tau$ a \emph{face} of $\sigma$ (in symbols $\tau \face \sigma$), and we call it a \emph{proper face} if $\tau \ne \emptyset$ and $\tau \ne \sigma$.

-Next, we identify the ``internal part'' of a simplex. \begin{defi}[Relative interior] In terms of the notation of Definition \ref{def:simplex}, let the \emph{relative interior} of $\sigma$ be the set $\relint{\sigma} := \left\{ \sum_{i=0}^d \lambda_i v_i \;\middle|\; \forall i. \lambda_i \in (0,1] \;\text{and}\; \sum_{i=0}^d \lambda_i = 1 \right\}$. \end{defi}
+Simplexes are, informally speaking, the simplest linear convex bounded shapes.
+A two-dimensional simplex is a triangle; a three-dimensional simplex is a tetrahedron, and so on.
+Note that the two-dimensional faces of a tetrahedron are triangles, whose sides are line segments (one-dimensional simplexes), whose faces (endpoints) are points (zero-dimensional simplexes).